chucklecode/SJlaz-Spyware/README.md

 This spyware will spy, scan and retrieve all available passwords, username, email and the service concerned with the informations

-JOIN OUR TELEGRAM CHANNEL NOT TO SEE HOW TO PURCHASE AND USE SJLAZ-SPYWARE AND OTHER HACKING SOFTWARES https://t.me/chucklecode
+JOIN OUR TELEGRAM CHANNEL TO SEE HOW TO PURCHASE AND USE SJLAZ-SPYWARE AND OTHER HACKING SOFTWARES https://t.me/chucklecode

 OR